visit/galaxy-docs/_includes/basket.md

 true
 ```

 Delete a booking item from the basket.
-In the <a href="https://visit.github.io/galaxy-docs/#basket">Get Basket</a>
+In the <a href="https://visit.github.io/galaxy-docs/#get">Get Basket</a> response you can find the bookItemId (this is different to the booking key and is specific to the basket)

 ### HTTP Request